"Tales from the Crypt"

 As the moon rises over Columbus, Mississippi, figures rise from the graves of those long past.
 Some call them ghosts.
 Some call them memories.
 All call them magical.

-“Tales From the Crypt” is a performance and research project created by the late Mr. Carl Butler in 1991.
-Butler was a history teacher at MSMS and he envisioned a project in which students would combine the best of scholarly research with the best of dramatic performance.
-Students involved with the project spend a semester embarking upon primary document research concerning the life of someone buried at the sprawling and picturesque Friendship Cemetery in Columbus.
-The cemetery is home to hundreds, if not thousands, of people who lived, worked, and died in the friendly city.
-Using their research, the students create a picture of the life of someone who lived in the community by transforming their research into dramatic monologues.
+Originally created by the MSMS founding faculty member Mr. Carl Butler and directed by MSMS history teacher Chuck Yarborough since 2003, “Tales From the Crypt” is a research, performance and community service project which challenges students to creatively strengthen research skills while developing presentation and performance skills.
+Engaging individuals and documents from 19th or 20th century Columbus history, students spend a semester embarking upon primary document research concerning the life and context of people connected to the sprawling and picturesque Friendship Cemetery.
+The cemetery is home to thousands who lived, worked, and died in the friendly city.
+Using their research, MSMS students create a picture of the life of someone who lived in the community by transforming their research into dramatic monologues.

-Then in April, at night, at the gravesites of the people they have been researching and dressed as the people they have been researching, the students perform as their subjects for the public.
+Then in April, at night, on the gravesites of research subjects and dressed as people they have been researching, the students perform for the public.

-The project has won numerous awards, including the 2005 Governor’s Excellence in the Arts Award, and has been featured in publications all over the country, including the Atlantic, National Public Radio’s All Things Considered, and the New York Times.
+The project has won numerous awards, including the 2005 Governor’s Award for Excellence in the Arts, and has been featured in publications all over the country, including the Atlantic, National Public Radio’s All Things Considered, and the New York Times.

-The “Tales” project has been helmed by MSMS history teacher Chuck Yarborough since Mr. Butler’s death in 2003.
-Under Yarborough’s leadership, “Tales” has expanded and grown to become one of the seminal projects at MSMS.
+Under Yarborough’s leadership, “Tales” has expanded and grown to become one of the seminal projects at MSMS, contributing significantly to student leadership and collaborative skills.

 Tales is made possible through partnerships with the Columbus-Lowndes Library and the Columbus-Lowndes Convention and Visitors Bureau.